embelardo/code-that-fits-in-your-head/README.md

 # Restaurant reservations sample code base

-This is the sample code base that accompanies the book *The art of software engineering.* It pretends to be a REST API that implements a restaurant reservation system.
+This is the sample code base that accompanies the book *Code That Fits in Your Head.* It pretends to be a REST API that implements a restaurant reservation system.

 ## Normal development